VTonelli/BarneyBot/README.md

    ```
    character = 'Barney'
    ```
-   and ranning all the cells in the notebook under the following titles:
+   and running all the cells in the notebook under the following titles:
    - Metrics For Character 1
    - Metrics Between Different Sampling Methods
    - Metrics Between Character vs Non-Finetuned